-Living with health issues can mean that things take longer to do due to physical and/or cognitive changes and the subsequent impact on your psychological/emotional health.
-And there may be some things you can no longer do on your own.
-It feels like you need help with a lot of things, you are reliant on others more, and that your independence has been snatched from you.
+Living with health issues can mean that things take longer to do due to the impact of your health issue that can have a knock on impact on your psychological/emotional health.
+There may also be some things you can no longer do on your own.
+It feels like you need help with a lot of things, you’re reliant on others more, and that your independence has been snatched from you.

 You want to do it yourself.
 So you do, like you did before the health issues arose.
 You soldier on.
 But it’s so physically and mentally tiring and there’s not much energy left over for the fun things in life.

 This is a common and normal response.
 We are often very keen to help others, yet when it comes to asking for help and accepting it for ourselves, we often don’t.
 There are some really valid reasons for doing so, which I’m going to share here.
 The aim is to demystify why asking for help is so hard and by doing that enabling you to make conscious choices when asking for help is appropriate for you.